Difference between Surviving and Thriving

 -Pre-cancerous conditions of the cervix and lungs can be reversed with 20,000 mcg.

-Difference between Surviving and ThrivingMost medical therapies have been serious disappointments in treating degenerative diseases, including heart disease, cancer, stroke, arthritis, diabetes, osteoporosis, Alzheimer’s disease and more.
+Countless medical therapies have been serious disappointments in treating degenerative diseases, including heart disease, cancer, stroke, arthritis, diabetes, osteoporosis, Alzheimer’s disease and more.
 After decades of work from brilliants scientists, there is always another unexpected obstacle around the bend that leads to toxic side effects and reduced therapeutic value from most medications or surgical procedures.

 The reason for these frustrating results is our arrogance.
 We assume that we fully understand the interdependent and complex machinery of the human body.
 Yet we have only a vague grasp of how to optimally support the mind and body.
 We dump billions of pounds of known lethal poisons in our air, food and water supply; then subject ourselves to unprecedented levels of psychological distress; then fill our stomachs with nutritionally bankrupt food.

 When our health fails, we cut off the defective part or try some dramatic, invasive, expensive therapy that will combat the disease.
 Somehow, we ignore the obvious and easy answers.
 The solution to many health problems revolves around nourishing our own internal healing ability–the “life forces” within.
+Understand the differences between surviving or thriving.

-The same lifestyle factors which prevent heart disease–stress reduction (meditation), walking and a low fat plant-based diet–can also reverse heart disease, as demonstrated by Dr. Dean Ornish.
+Lifestyle factors which prevent heart disease–stress reduction (meditation), walking and a low fat plant-based diet–can also reverse heart disease, as demonstrated by Dr. Dean Ornish.
 If your headache is caused by your teenager’s drums, then no amount of aspirin, antacid, or tranquilizers will actually cure the problem until you stop the noise.

 Drugs and surgery can provide temporary relief from symptoms, but cannot reverse the underlying mechanisms that brought about the disease.